tdsoperational/ptiza/README.md

 - 12 KB in size if not packed at all
 - Anti static analysis.
 - Anti Behavioral analysis.
 - Encrypting data before sending it with a random 3 character key.
-(You need to brute the key!!!)
 - Just a little obfuscation.

 **Upcoming features**
 - Persistance.
 - Polymorphism upon execution.
-- A python file that brutes the key.
+- More evasion
+- Global low level keyboard hook